 - Participants who have direct experience in their communities’ issues, related to the annual theme, are particularly encouraged to apply.

-- Participants must be fluent in at least one of these three languages: Spanish, English and French.
+- Participants must be fluent in at least one of these three languages: Spanish, English or French.

 - Participants’ prior work should demonstrate a commitment to the ethics and values of the Resilience Fund.

-Interested parties must submit an application through the online form provided.
+Interested parties must submit an application through the online form.
 This form contains a set of questions where you should highlight the following information:

-- A description of who you are: your personal details (such as name, nationality, date of birth, etc.) and your work linked to the Fellowship’s theme, extortion as an illicit economy of organized crime.
+- A description of who you are: your personal details (such as name, nationality, date of birth, etc.) and your work linked to the Fellowship’s theme, environmental crime.

 - Your motivation:

 - How has organized crime affected your community?
 (With emphasis on this year’s theme.)